 One thing you won’t expect at a Halloween party is high luminosity.
-Even with the best 4k camera, you will have to adjust the apertures and film speed to compliment the low light settings.
+Even with the best 4k camera, adjust the apertures and film speed to complement the low light settings.
 And how do you do that?
-First increase the ISO to 1000 and decrease the aperture as much as possible, usually till f/3.5.
-This will allow the camera to easily focus on the subjects
+First, increase the ISO to 1000 and decrease the aperture as much as possible, usually till f/3.5.
+This will allow the camera to focus easily on the subjects.

 Adjust the shutter speed

-Test your flash settings before hand because you’re going to need it!
+Test your flash settings beforehand because you’re going to need them!
 Natural light and Halloween parties don’t go hand in hand.
-Let’ say you have set your camera to auto or night portrait mode, just gently press the shutter halfway and the flash will activate.
+Let’s say you have set your camera to auto or night portrait mode, just gently press the shutter halfway and the flash will activate.
 To fire the flash, you’ll have to fully press the shutter.
-And for those of you who will be using your camera’s manual exposure modes to take a picture, activate the pop-up flash with a button on the front side of your camera
+And for those of you who will use your camera’s manual exposure modes to take a picture, activate the pop-up flash with a button on the front side of your camera.

 But be very careful.
-Harsh light is an enemy for a great picture.
+Harsh light is the enemy of a great picture.
 You’ll have to soften the flash.
-A very handy trick for this is to use a tissue paper and place it Infront of the flash.
-For those of you who have heavily invested in buying one of the best vlogging cameras, you have the additional option of fine tuning the flash.
+A very handy trick for this is to use tissue paper and place it Infront of the flash.
+For those of you who have heavily invested in buying one of the best vlogging cameras, you have the additional option of fine-tuning the flash.
 Your camera must have the Fill Flash red eye reduction setting that’ll automatically adjust flash luminosity in low light settings.
 Perks, right?

-Hands down, there’s nothing better than long exposures using tripod.
-If you do have access to a stabilizer, you can afford to have slower shutter speeds.
-This not only increases the light entering your lens but also allows you to have more flexibility with ISO and other settings to have sharper images with less noise in low light environments
+Hands down, there’s nothing better than long exposures using a tripod.
+If you have access to a stabilizer, you can afford to have slower shutter speeds.
+This not only increases the light entering your lens but also allows you to have more flexibility with ISO and other settings to have sharper images with less noise in low-light environments.

 The more, the merrier right?
 It definitely applies here.
 Burst mode helps you by snapping multiple pictures in one shutter depress.
-The more pictures you taken, the higher chances you have of getting that perfect shot with a balance between lighting and sharpness.
-This helps a lot in dynamic settings, especially for Halloween parties where movement and light are on opposite sides of the spectrum
+The more pictures you take, the higher chances you have of getting that perfect shot with a balance between lighting and sharpness.
+This helps a lot in dynamic settings, especially for Halloween parties where movement and light are on opposite sides of the spectrum.

 Honorary mentions: Some Photography tips and tricks

-Low lighting can make your pictures look washed out, lacking color and details but you can avoid this by customizing the settings of your cameras white balance.
-This will allow your camera to capture colors as closely as possible and eliminate that annoying yellow and orange shade pictures taken in low light have
+Low lighting can make your pictures look washed out, lacking color and details but you can avoid this by customizing the settings of your camera white balance.
+This will allow your camera to capture colors as closely as possible and eliminate that annoying yellow and orange shade pictures taken in low light have.

 Always prefer RAW files over JPEG.
-They give you an advantage of creating higher quality and sharper images with a wide range of post processing options
+They give you the advantage of creating higher quality and sharper images with a wide range of post-processing options.

 Remember that any picture can be edited.
-This doesn’t mean the pictures you take in low light environments can drastically get better post editing but you can definitely adjust the image noise, contrast, brightness, shadows, sharpness etc. Do remember that transitioning from a good to great picture post editing is always much easier than starting off with a bad click
+This doesn’t mean the pictures you take in low light environments can drastically get better post-editing but you can definitely adjust the image noise, contrast, brightness, shadows, sharpness, and so forth remember that transitioning from a good to great picture post-editing is always much easier than starting off with a bad click.

 You’re basically prepared to be the star low light photographer.
-A combination of all the small but effective lessons learnt plus the best camera and lens you have will steal the show.
-Let’s recap what we’ve learnt so far
+A combination of all the small but effective lessons learned plus the best camera and lens you have will steal the show.
+Let’s recap what we’ve learned so far.

 Keeping your camera steady makes all the difference, use a tripod.